 The biggest question people have about this provider is, “how does Root work?”

 Root Insurance produces quotes and adjusts existing customers’ rates based on data collected through telematic technology.
-You’ve probably heard other insurance companies talk about telematics as part of a discount incentive program, but they don’t use it to set your rates, which is what Root does.
+You have probably heard other insurance companies talk about telematics as part of a discount incentive program, but they do not use it to set your rates, which is what Root does.
 To put it simply, Telematics is essentially a way to see how your car is behaving using GPS.

 Using your phone’s GPS, the mobile app collects data on: